bbfrederick/rapidtide/docs/theoryofoperation.rst

 Depending on your data (including pathology), and what you want to accomplish, using the default correlation mask is not ideal.
-For example, if a subject has obvious pathology, you may want to exclude these voxels from being used to generate the intial global mean signal estimate, or from being used in refinement.
+For example, if a subject has obvious pathology, you may want to exclude these voxels from being used to generate the initial global mean signal estimate, or from being used in refinement.

 Initial Moving Signal Estimation
 """"""""""""""""""""""""""""""""
-You can stabililize and improve rapidtide's delay estimation quite a bit by making sure you have a good starting regressor, and do refinement in "good" brain regions that don't have wacky delay structures.
+You can stabilize and improve rapidtide's delay estimation quite a bit by making sure you have a good starting regressor, estimating the global mean signal from "good" brain regions that don't have wacky delay structures.
-While just about anything works well in young, healthy subjects (like the HCP-YA dataset), as people get older, their delays become weird - my working theory is that over time various routine vascular insults and unhealthy habits accumulate, leading to increasing heterogeneity between vascular territories (which I like to call "vascular personality").
-So the global mean may be made up of several pools of blood, delayed by up to several seconds from each other, leading to weird autocorrelation that can confuse my delay finding algorithm, because it invalidates my assumption that the global mean is a good initial estimate of the "true" moving regressor.
+While just using the whole brain works well in young, healthy subjects (like the HCP-YA dataset), as people get older, their delays become weird - my working theory is that over time various routine vascular insults and unhealthy habits accumulate, leading to increasing heterogeneity between vascular territories (which I like to call "vascular personality").
+So the global mean may be made up of several pools of blood, delayed by up to several seconds relative to each other, leading to weird autocorrelation in the global mean (essentially, confusing echoes of the moving signal) that can confuse my delay finding algorithm, because it invalidates my assumption that the global mean is a good initial estimate of the "true" moving regressor.
-One way to combat this is to limit the brain region that you get your initial regressor from.
-For example, you could use gray metter only for the global regresor estimation, since white matter has a lower signal and tends to get blood much later than gray matter anyway.
-Just add the option ``--globalmeaninclude standardspaceaparcasegfilename.nii.gz`` to your rapidtide command line.
+One way to combat this is to limit the brain region that you get your initial regressor from, so that you are only sampling a single "pool" of delays.
+For example, you could use a gray matter mask for the global regresor estimation, since white matter has a smaller contribution from the moving blood signal, and tends to get blood much later than gray matter anyway.
+Just add the option ``--globalmeaninclude graymask.nii.gz`` to your rapidtide command line.
 If you are using fmriprep, you can get a gray matter mask using:

 ::